brave-intl/publishers/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request Name

-[Add Screenshot if applicable]
+[Add screenshot if applicable]

 #### Features

-Enter a brief summary of the Pull Request - features, motivations, and issues it #closes
+Enter a brief summary of the Pull Request - Features, motivations, and issues it #closes

 #### How To Test

-1. Step 1
+1. Step one
-2. Step 2
+2. Step two
-3. Step 3
+3. Step three

 #### Standard Checklist